-Whether you’re preparing for a college interview or getting ready to write a college essay, you’ll face similar questions in each situation.
+Perhaps you’re preparing for a college interview, or getting ready to write a college essay.
+Throughout the admissions process, you’ll face similar questions in each situation.
 Unlike the interview though, an essay allows you to give deep thought to you answer and craft your unique story.
+To make the most of this chance, we need to start to prepare for the common college essay prompts early on.

 While many colleges require you to answer one or two specific questions, others (such as colleges who participate in the Common App) may give you a selection of common college essay prompts, and allow you to choose one or two.
-To select the best prompt for you and your application, it’s worth considering common college essay prompts and writing practice essays now.
+To select the best prompt for you and your application, first of all, look at all your options!
+It’s worth considering common college essay prompts and writing practice essays now.
 That way, you will know which one will prove to be the most substantive, organic, and unique.

 What is your favorite book and why?

 Also a popular interview question, colleges use this question as a way to get to know you more intimately.
-By talking about a character you love, discussing a conflict that resonates with you, or any other way you can express empathy or understanding through a book will score you points.
+Talking about a character you love; discussing a conflict that resonates with you; or any other way you can express empathy or understanding through a book?
+These will score you points.
 It doesn’t need to be a classic book, or even a popular one.
 The most honest essays come from a subject matter you’re passionate about, so write what you’re passionate about.
 An obscure book can also demonstrate that you’re well read and take it upon yourself to deepen your education.

 This question could be directed towards people, places, or things as well.
 You may see similar questions such as, “Who has inspired you?” to share your personality and worldview.